NormalVR/Normcore-Documentation/src/architecture/transport.md

 ### Why doesn't everyone use WebRTC?
 If WebRTC is so great, why do so few companies use it?

-**First, implementing all of WebRTC from scratch is almost impossible.** WebRTC has lots of incredibly useful features, but all these features take an incredibly long time to implement.
+**First, implementing all of WebRTC from scratch is almost impossible.** WebRTC has lots of *incredibly useful features*, but all these features take an *incredibly long time* to implement.
 Further, each implementation of WebRTC needs to be made compliant with other implementations or it will not be able to support browsers and other clients.
 This places an obvious barrier on WebRTC access.

 **Second, using an off-the-shelf implementation is notoriously difficult.** The only viable option for implementing WebRTC is to compile from an existing implementation, such as Google’s libwebrtc.
 Google’s libwebrtc implements the full WebRTC protocol—but it is not easy to use.
 Many developers would [rather rewrite their own protocols from scratch](https://gafferongames.com/post/why_cant_i_send_udp_packets_from_a_browser/) than try to get WebRTC to compile.
 For those developers who still want to use WebRTC, [entire companies are dedicated solely to compiling it for them](https://webrtcbydralex.com/index.php/2018/10/14/libwebrtc-is-open-source-how-hard-can-it-be/).